DuncanButler/ProjectTemplate/README.md

    - Or click the Copilot Chat icon in the sidebar

 ### Using Copilot Chat

-- Ask questions about the codebase with `@workspace`
-- Generate new code with detailed prompts
-- Debug issues with `@vscode`
-- Get terminal help with `@terminal`
+Copilot understands your project structure and can help with various tasks:

+- **Architecture Questions**: `@workspace How does the architecture of this application work?`
+- **Code Generation**: `@workspace Create a new service for user authentication`
+- **Project Structure**: `@workspace Where should I add a new API controller?`
+- **Debug Assistance**: `@vscode Why is this test failing?`
+- **Terminal Commands**: `@terminal How do I run the architecture visualization?`

-### Prompt Templates
+### Specialized Prompt Templates

-This project includes ready-to-use prompt templates to help you get the most out of GitHub Copilot.
-You'll find them in the `.github/copilot/prompts/` directory.
+This template includes ready-to-use prompt templates in `.github/copilot/prompts/` designed specifically for:

+- **Code Generation** - Creating components that follow your architecture
+- **Testing** - Generating comprehensive test cases
+- **Documentation** - Creating consistent documentation
+- **Refactoring** - Improving code quality while preserving behavior
+- **API Design** - Creating RESTful API endpoints following best practices
+- **Project Setup** - Configuring new features and services

 #### How to Use the Prompts

 1. Open GitHub Copilot Chat in VS Code
+2. Browse the prompt templates in `.github/copilot/prompts/`
-2. Copy a prompt from one of the prompt template files
+3. Copy a prompt that matches your current task
-3. Paste it into the chat
+4. Paste it into Copilot Chat and replace placeholders
-4. Replace the placeholders (text in [brackets]) with your specific needs
-5. Send the prompt
+5. Use the generated code or guidance

-#### Available Prompt Categories
-- **Code Generation** - Create new code components quickly
-- **Testing** - Generate comprehensive test cases
-- **Documentation** - Create documentation for your code
-- **Refactoring** - Improve existing code
-- **API Design** - Design RESTful API endpoints
-- **Project Setup** - Configure services and middleware

 ## Additional Features